thinkpad20/pico/README.md

 foo4(5) <-- 3
 ```

-Or we could do a dictionary-style syntax:
+Or we could use a dictionary-style syntax:

 ```
 bar = (a * b + c^2)^d